alexmercerind/alexmercerind.github.io/docs/windows_taskbar.md

 ### Set thumbnail toolbar

 :::tip
-Don't forget to add the icons into your `pubspec.yaml`.
+Don't forget to add the icons into your `pubspec.yaml` as assets.
 :::

 ```dart